Feyerabend/vm/debug/README.md

 Inside the vm, there are features that allow you to single-step through the code if selected at the start.
-When single-stepping is no longer needed, the ‘continue’ command can execute the code without pausing at each step.
+When single-stepping is no longer needed, the 'continue' command can execute the code without pausing at each step.

 A trace can display various elements, such as the current stack, the program counter, the executing operator and operand, and other options like arrays, arguments, and variables.
 The trace can be turned off, and the options can be selected dynamically.
-For example, choosing ‘pos’ would show the program counter, operation/operand, and the stack, while ‘pv’ would show the program counter and variables.
+For example, choosing "pos" would show the *program counter*, *operation/operand*, and the *stack*, while "pv" would show the *program counter* and *variables*.
 In this case the trace isn't a log in a file, but only displayed on the screen.

 Breakpoints will halt the program and wait for further instructions.